GuitarML/pedalnet/README.md

 Note: The training wav files in data/ are float32 format, as opposed to int16, and the scripts in this repo are modified to use float32.

+Differences from the original PedalNet (to make compatible with WaveNet plugin):
+1. Uses a custom Causal Padding mode not available in PyTorch.
+2. Uses a single conv1d layer for both sigm and tanh calculations, instead of two separate layers.
+3. Requires float32 .wav files for training (instead of int16).

+Helpful tips on training models:
+1. Wav files should be 3 - 4 minutes long, and contain a variety of chords, individual notes, and playing techniques to get a full spectrum of data for the model to "learn" from.
+2. Use of a buffer splitter was used with pedals to obtain a pure guitar signal and post effect signal.
+3. Obtaining sample data from an amp can be done by splitting off the original signal, with the post amp signal coming from a microphone (I used a SM57).
+   Keep in mind that this captures the dynamic response of the mic and cabinet.
+   In the original research the sound was captured directly from within the amp circuit to have a "pure" amp signal.
+4. Generally speaking, the more distorted the effect/amp, the more difficult it is to train.
+Experiment with different hyperparameters for each target hardeware.
+I found that a model with only 5 channels was able to sufficiently model some effects, and this reduces the model size and allows the plugin to use less processing power.

 ---------------------------------------------------------------------------